Our Adult Education Program is dedicated to empowering low-income Latina women through learning in order to positively impact the entire family.

-Women participating in the adult education program build the confidence to make sound decisions for themselves, advocate for their families, and engage in their communities.
+Women participating in the Adult Education Program build the confidence to make sound decisions for themselves, advocate for their families, and engage in their communities.

-Our students commit to attending class five days a week for a full year and also pledge 20 hours of community service per school term, in order to “give back” to their community.
+Our students commit to attending class five days a week for a full year and also pledge 20 hours of community service per school term, in order to give back to their community.

 Adelante Mujeres' Adult Education Program uses a "popular" or "experiential" education model (education of the people) that relies heavily on class participation, and places academic learning within the context of the lives of the low-income Latina women who attend the program.